krisztianb/typedoc-plugin-base/README.md

 ## Installation (deprecated)

-Former versions of this project can be installed using NPM [npm](https://www.npmjs.com/):
+Former versions of this project can be installed using [npm](https://www.npmjs.com/package/typedoc-plugin-base):

 ```sh
 $ npm install typedoc-plugin-base